 Directions: First preheat your oven to 350° F. and put your peanut butter cups in the freezer (this will allow you to slice them without smushing them).

-Get out a 13 x 9-inch baking pan and lightly coat the bottom and sides with non-stick cooking spray.
+Lightly coat the bottom and sides of a 13 x 9-inch baking pan with non-stick cooking spray.
 Set aside.

 Place the “Cake Ingredients” into a large mixing bowl.
-Using an electric mixer blend on low until ingredients are combined and then beat on high for 2 full minutes.
-(You are beating air into the batter, so don’t cut it short.)
+Using an electric mixer blend on low until ingredients are combined and then beat on medium for 2 full minutes.

 Pour the batter into your prepared pan.
 Bake for about 25 to 30 minutes in an oven well-preheated to 350° F. Do not over-bake.
 Cake is done when a toothpick inserted in the center comes out clean (with no batter clinging to it).
 Allow to cool, and then frost with my Peanut Butter Icing (recipe included).
 Garnish with chopped Reese’s Peanut Butter Cups (see my tips below).